disruptive-learning/techicalChallengePST1/README.md

 #### Goal:

 *   Create a settings page -
-*   Show realtime updates for the user information in settings page (we are not deploying the server, so please make a un update to the user db) -
+*   Show realtime updates for the user information in settings page (we are not deploying the server, so please make a un update to the user db and show the update in the UI in real time) -
 *   Show a PopUp to add the required configuration -
 *   Show the index.js file with the cloud function(s) (no need to deploy) -
 *   Document your code (very important) -